Agenda-setting theory: Early research

 Following Lippmann's 1922 book, Bernard Cohen observed (in 1963) that the press "may not be successful much of the time in telling people what to think, but it is stunningly successful in telling its readers what to think about.
 The world will look different to different people," Cohen continues, "depending on the map that is drawn for them by writers, editors, and publishers of the paper they read."

 As early as the 1960s, Cohen had expressed the idea that later led to formalization of agenda-setting theory by McCombs and Shaw.
 The stories with the strongest agenda setting influence tend to be those that involve conflict, terrorism, crime and drug issues within the United States.
-Those that don't include or involve the United States and politics associate negatively with public opinion.
-In turn, there is less concern.
+Those that do not include or involve the United States and politics associate negatively with public opinion.

 Although Maxwell McCombs already had some interest in the field, he was exposed to Cohen's work while serving as a faculty member at UCLA, and it was Cohen's work that heavily influenced him, and later Donald Shaw.
 The concept of agenda setting was launched by McCombs and Shaw during the 1968 presidential election in Chapel Hill, North Carolina.
 They examined Lippmann's idea of construction of the pictures in our heads by comparing the issues on the media agenda with key issues on the undecided voters' agenda.
 They found evidence of agenda setting by identifying that salience of the news agenda is highly correlated to that of the voters' agenda.
 McCombs and Shaw were the first to provide the field of communication with empirical evidence that demonstrated the power of mass media and its influence on the public agenda.
 The empirical evidence also earned this theory its credibility amongst other social scientific theories.

-A relatively unknown scholar named G. Ray Funkhouser performed a study highly similar to McCombs and Shaw's around the same time the authors were formalizing the theory.
-All three scholars – McCombs, Shaw, and Funkhouser – even presented their findings at the same academic conference.
-Funkhouser's article was published later than McCombs and Shaw's, and Funkhouser doesn't receive as much credit as McCombs and Shaw for discovering agenda setting.
+An unknown scholar named G. Ray Funkhouser performed a study highly similar to McCombs and Shaw's around the same time the authors were formalizing the theory.
+McCombs, Shaw, and Funkhouser presented their findings at the same academic conference.
+Funkhouser's article was published later than McCombs and Shaw's, and Funkhouser does not receive as much credit as McCombs and Shaw for discovering agenda setting.
 According to Everett Rogers, there are two main reasons for this.
-First, Funkhouser didn't formally name the theory.
-Second, Funkhouser didn't pursue his research much past the initial article.
+First, Funkhouser did not formally name the theory.
+Second, Funkhouser did not pursue his research much past the initial article.
 Rogers also suggests that Funkhouser was geographically isolated at Stanford, cut off from interested researchers, whereas McCombs and Shaw had got other people interested in agenda setting research.